 Instead, you should use it as a supplement.
 CBD oil shouldn’t be used for treating any particular ailment.

-Why Should You Be Wary of Companies Selling CBD Oil For Migraines?
+Why Should You Be Wary of Companies Selling CBD Oil For Migraines or Headaches?

 Many companies are attempting to sell CBD oil as a treatment, rather than a way to promote good health and wellness.